 Washburn University School of Law

-- CALI Awards: Criminal Law, LARWI, Property, Torts, Professional Responsibility and Leadership for Lawyers
+- Top Paper: Trademark Law, Water Law, Criminal Law, LARWI, Property, Torts, Professional Responsibility and Leadership for Lawyers, Natural Resources Law and Policy

 - Delmas Hill Scholarship